No shave life.

 Recently I've trimmed my beard much shorter, but I’m still very inspired by the look and lifestyle.
 It certainly feels like it’s a part of me that’s here to stay in some form or another.
 I’ve weathered criticisms from family and friends who opine that my beard needs to go or that the so-called "beard trend" is over, but such comments tend to reinforce my desire to have one.
 Ironically when I’m out in the city or moreover in a club or bar, I’m actually surprised by the positive accolades it receives — from both women and men alike.
 I didn’t think beards were such magnets for attention, but in my experience they clearly are.
 Additionally I have found the brotherhood with other bearded men inspiring.
 It’s great to know there’s a quality community out there of bearded blokes who continue to showcase their natural manliness.

-You can review a collection of beards I find attractive by visiting my Tumblr blog, where I have a set of images tagged accordingly to showcase some prime examples of my taste in bearded masculinity (please note, however, that several of these photos contain artistic nudity).
+You can review a collection of beards I find attractive by visiting my Tumblr blog, where I have a set of images tagged accordingly to showcase some prime examples of my taste in bearded masculinity.
+My Tumblr does contain artistic nudity, and because of Tumblr's recent policy change regarding what they consider to be 'sensitive' content, you'll need to have a Tumblr account, be logged in, and have 'safe mode' turned off to see my page.

 Questions about my no shave life?
 Hit me up.